Several key mortgage refinance rates increased today.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.06 percent, up 9 basis points compared with a week ago.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.07 percent.
+The average 30-year fixed-refinance rate is 3.14 percent, up 8 basis points over the last seven days.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 3.10 percent.

 15-year fixed refinance

-The average for a 15-year refi is currently running at 2.62 percent, up 11 basis points over the last seven days.
+The average for a 15-year refi is currently running at 2.60 percent, down 2 basis points over the last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $671 per $100,000 borrowed.
-That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $670 per $100,000 borrowed.
+That’s obviously much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance